prose-im/prose-docs/src/data/guides/operating/deploy/index.md

 #### SSL certificates

 !!!
-TODO: @valerian Please write this section
+TODO: @valerian Please write this section.
+We need certificates in Prosody but also to access the Dashboard in HTTPS.

 ### Step 2: Run your Prose Pod